 This module will include hands-on programming using Ladder logic (LAD) and Function Blocks (FB) in Siemens Step 7 for the Siemens Simatic S7-300 range of Industrial PLCs and Profibus devices

-Please note that you are required to have access to a desktop PC or Laptop to participate in modules which are running in an online delivery format.
+Please note that you are required to have access to a desktop PC or Laptop to participate in modules which are running in a blended delivery format.

 What will the time committment be?